I mean it! It really was bad.

 Nothing says you care like your presence.
 For God’s sake, show up.
 And act like you like being there.
 Hiding in your office sends a loud message and be certain that your associates do hear it.
 The organization’s director of the aforementioned event wasn’t named Ebenezer Scrooge but he should have been.
 The message that was communicated said quite loudly that he did not want to be there, did not care for what was happening, and would rather “they” stayed working like he was.
 It transmitted clearly that the director functioned in the leadership style of a martyr, and that those slackers could afford time away from their responsibilities but he could not.
 If you plan a reward event, make absolutely certain that you at least make an attentive and upbeat appearance.

 Don’t give with one hand and take away with the other.
-When one large corporation has their twice annual employee appreciation dinners, they give the local outlets a measly $200 budget for a store with 135 employees.
+When one large corporation (not the aforementioned one) has their twice-annual employee appreciation dinners, they give the local outlets a measly $200 budget for a store with 135 employees.
 Two hundred bucks!!
 The corporation’s annual net in 2013 was just under $2 billion and the best they could do was $1.50 per employee for an appreciation dinner.
 Then to make things worse, when they announced to the employees the date of the dinner they were careful to warn everyone that times are tough so could everyone pitch in and bring food and would “You guys please not eat too much.”
 It is a short-sighted and de-energizing strategy.
 See #1 again.
-Granted, the major corporation has about 250,000 employees and the total cost of an appreciation dinner for everyone would set them back $375,000.00 but it would move them much farther forward.
+Granted, the major corporation has about 250,000 employees and the total cost of an appreciation dinner for everyone would set them back $375,000.00 but it would be money well spent move and them much farther forward.
 Corporate suits see the big picture, but employees, associates, and staff live in the little frame.
-Frankly they do not care what it costs for everyone, they feel what was spent on them.
+Frankly, the employees do not care what it costs for everyone, they feel what was spent on them.
 The message communicated was not frugality, cost-consciousness, or tight management.
 The message sent was one of tight-fistedness and little value.
 The company sees the total cost.
-The employee sees the personal worth and is both these cases it is not much.
+The employee sees the personal worth and in both these cases, it is not much.
 Let’s go back to Mr. Scrooge.
 He had a number of workers whom he termed independent sub-contractors so he could avoid having to pay the benefits mandated by the government.
 He announced that he was increasing the hourly rate thereby giving all those “independent sub-contractors” a raise.
 The next day he then sent a memo limiting the number of billable hours per week thereby giving with one hand and taking away with another.